thecodingcouple/adventure-jam-2022/README.md

 # adventure-jam-2022
 Source code for our Adventure Jam 2022 entry.

+[Adventure Jame](https://itch.io/jam/adventure-jam-2022) is a two-week game jam where participants create an adventure game.

 ## Synopsis

 *Who is my Mother?* is a point and click adventure game inspired by the children's book *[Are You My Mother?](https://www.amazon.com/Mother-Bright-Early-Board-Books/dp/0679890475)* by P.D.
 Eastman.